Downloads

 Anil K. Attili, MD

 is a board certified radiologist and Clinical Professor in the Department of Radiology, Division of Cardiothoracic Imaging at the University of Michigan.
 He has a joint appointment at the Veterans Administration Hospital Ann Arbor where he serves as the director of Cardiovascular Radiology.
 Dr. Attili’s areas of expertise and clinical interests include Cardiac CT for Coronary Artery disease and Structural Heart disease, Cardiac MR evaluation of Ischemic Heart Disease, Cardiomyopathies and Congenital Heart Disease, HRCT evaluation of Interstitial Lung Disease, Lung Cancer Screening.
-He is a nationally recongized speaker on these topics.
+He is a nationally recognized speaker on these topics.

 You may contact Dr. Attili with your questions and comments at aattili@med.umich.edu.

-Day 3 - Lecture 1:
+Wed & Sun - Lecture 1:

 Robert M. Marks, MD, FSAR, clinical professor at UC San Diego Medical School Department of Radiology, reviews the pathology and imaging findings of Inflammatory Bowel Disease (IBD), focusing on Crohn’s Disease and Ulcerative Colitis.
 Topics include CT and MR Enterography, key imaging features of IBD subtypes and complications, and the use of a standardized imaging lexicon to enhance diagnostic accuracy.